MoFEM/mofem-cephas/mofem/doc/markdown/applications.md

 \f$^1 \textit{Glasgow Computational Engineering Centre, James Watt School of Engineering, University of Glasgow}\f$

 <div style="text-align: justify"> %Triboelectric nanogenerator (TENG) is a cutting-edge energy harvester that transforms mechanical excitation to electric energy during contact electrification and electrostatic induction.
 Prior research which studied the electrostatic characteristics of TENG performance mostly relied on approximate analytical models.
-However, an accurate numerical model is crucial for understanding the relation between TENG output performance and various geometric and material parameters of the device.
+However, an accurate numerical model is crucial for understanding the relation between the output performance and various geometric and material parameters of the device.
 This study aims to develop a detailed finite element model to predict the TENG behaviour at different configurations.
-The investigation underlines the generation of the open circuit voltage, \f$V_{oc}\f$ due to the surface charges at the interface between dissimilar tribo-layers of the contact-separation TENG.
+The investigation underlines the generation of the open circuit voltage, \f$V_{oc}\f$ due to the surface charges at the interface between dissimilar tribo-layers of the contact-separation model of TENG.
 A series of simulations were conducted to anticipate \f$V_{oc}\f$ at different air gaps between the layers.
 The results in figure shows the comparison between FEM results and approximate analytical solutions.
 The numerical solution conforms to analytical for the small gaps, while for the larger gaps, it converges with the approximations.
 We anticipate gaining a deeper understanding of the performance characteristics through the FE model and corresponding quantitative analysis.
 Furthermore, we aim to develop a multi-physical FE framework encompassing contact mechanics, electrostatics and electric circuit equations, to facilitate the optimization and design of TENGs.

 </div>
 <div align="center">